plotly/plotly.github.io/_posts/plotly2/2016-06-23-how-to-enter-data.md

     - copy: "Click the blue '+ Trace' button at the top right-hand side of that panel; this will add another trace to your plot.
 Select the X and Y values using the data from another grid.
 Since we've already selected Grid 2 values, we'll now add them from Grid 3.
 Repeat these steps until you've added values from all your grids."
       img: "![](../static/images/enter-data-in-the-grid/grid-3.png)"
     - copy: "Don't forget to [save](http://help.plot.ly/save-share-and-export-in-plotly/) your plot and name your file!"
     - copy: "We're currently busy adding new features to our Plotly 2 workspace.
-At the moment, the option of deleting grids or changing the title of the columns isn't available.
+At the moment, the option of deleting grids  isn't available.
 Both these features will be available in the near future, so check back soon!"
 ---